Why Greece is the most wanted destination for catamaran rentals worldwide?

 Can I rent a catamaran in Greece only for a day?

 Yes, you can rent catamarans for only one day.
 However, daily rentals are only possible if it is a crewed boat with a skipper.
 What you are looking for is called a "Crewed Catamaran Charter".
-For example, local operators on the Greek Islands offer catamaran day charters
+For example, local operators on the Cyclades offer catamaran day charters

 .
 Often these skippers living on their own boats and offer daily excursions for tourists that are already on the spot.
 In addition, you have to consider that it is difficult to charter catamarans on a daily base for high season months because those periods are often booked out in advance for weekly charters.